Characters: Iron Man Films

 - Foil: To Steve Rogers, playing the selfish cynic to Steve's old-fashioned idealist.
 For example, while both are shown to be dolls of the public (featured at big show events complete with dancing girls), Steve is made visibly uncomfortable with the spotlight and would rather be on the front lines whereas Tony eats up the attention.

 - The Friend Nobody Likes: To the other Avengers in the team.
 They either find him irritating or selfish.
-Even Banner takes a while to warm up to him, but that's because he's irritating (and nobody has dared to treat Bruce Banner as a normal guy you can irritate in a long time.)
+Bruce Banner is the first to warm up to him, but that's because he's irritating (and nobody has dared to treat Bruce Banner as a normal guy you can irritate in a long time.)

 - The Gadfly / Troll: Depends on what mood you catch him in.

 - Tony has an unfortunate habit of using sarcastic humor as an ice-breaker in interpersonal relationships, most tellingly in his tendency to give everybody goofy nicknames and being absolutely fine about openly and lightly discussing personal trauma, such as with Captain America's 70 year freeze and how he's a fan of the way Bruce Banner "turns into an enormous green rage-monster."

 - Him poking Bruce with a cattle prod stands out as a fine example but Bruce found it funny.
 They're both scientists; little lab pranks like that happen all the time).

 - Gadgeteer Genius: When pushed, he can revolutionise Arc Reactor technology IN A CAVE!
 WITH A BOX OF SCRAPS!, as well as build his own personal Hadron Collider by seemingly nothing more than rewiring his own home.